 Mix.
 This mix is specially formulated for acid loving plants.
 And for

-roses, we recommend the Master Nursery Rose Planting
+roses, we recommend the EB Stone Rose Planting

 Now is the time to add Master Start (5-20-10 with iron, calcium, zinc, and manganese) or E.B.
 Stone Sure Start to the hole.
 Simply turn it into the newly mixed soil.
 This will ensure the plant will have the nutrients it needs for optimum growth.
 Important: Follow the instructions for the right amount to apply when planting.

 Carefully remove the plant from the container.
 If necessary, cut the can.
 Place the plant in the center of the hole.
 The top of the root ball should be about level with the ground or slightly raised.
 Important: For trees or plants that are grafted, the graft should be above the ground.

 Continue filling the hole with the soil and compost mix until the roots are covered and the hole is completely filled.
 Lightly tamp the soil down to help get rid of large air pockets.

 Water well immediately after planting and again the following day.